 Day 3: Wat Pho, Wat Arun and Bangkok’s River Life

-This is one of the best temple combinations in Bangkok because it feels cohesive and walkable.
+This is one of the best temple combinations in Bangkok because it feels cohesive.
+Instead of darting across the whole city, you are staying in one part of Bangkok and letting the river connect the experience.

 Visit: